AaronLaw/my-setting/Raspberry Pi setup notes.md

     sudo apt-get install python3-pip

-#### My approach to Python 3.3 & Django 1.7+
+#### My approach to setup Python 3.3 & Django 1.7+

 First at all.
-See the [Django 1.7's requirement] (https://docs.djangoproject.com/en/1.7/topics/install/), as I mainly develop the hobototes-data-centric apps on Django 1.7.
+See the [Django 1.7's requirement](https://docs.djangoproject.com/en/1.7/topics/install/), as I mainly develop the hobototes-data-centric apps on Django 1.7.
 (It works with Python 2.7, 3.2, 3.3)

 Since the Python3 ships with Pi is version3.2, it is better to upgrade it to version 3.3 before installing Django 1.7 (currently 1.7-rc2).
 I have to upgrade it from source code, and put it into a new place rather than over-write the python shipped with Pi officially (To avoid system conflict.)
 Once it was successed, I could install Django1.7+ with virtualenv, doing test.
 Once the test was success, I could install MySQL and Nginx too.